'Not Enough Time': Census Workers Fear Rushing Count Could Botch Results

 The task of reaching the estimated 4 in 10 households nationwide — or around 56 million addresses — that have not yet filled out a census form falls largely on the shoulders of the bureau's door knockers, also known as enumerators, and other temporary workers who support the operations based out of the country's 248 local census offices.
 In more than half of states and many local communities, census workers are trying to surmount self-response rates even lower than the national average of around 63% with fewer weeks in the field now that the Trump administration has shortened the schedule.

-Enumerators began fanning out nationwide this week, after starting door knocking in some parts of the country in mid-July.
-They are attempting to conduct a socially-distanced interview with each unresponsive household in up to six days in total.
-As a last resort, they may try to speak with their neighbors or building manager.
+Enumerators began fanning out nationwide this week after starting door knocking in some parts of the country in mid-July.
+They are attempting to conduct a socially distanced interview with each unresponsive household in up to six days in total.
+As a last resort, they may try to speak with their neighbors or building managers.
 The bureau has relied on these efforts to try to make sure people of color, immigrants and other historically undercounted groups, who are less likely to respond to the census on their own, are not underrepresented in census data.

 The urgency to complete the count by Sept.
 30, Census Bureau Director Steven Dillingham said in a statement last week, comes from a directive by Commerce Secretary Wilbur Ross, who oversees the bureau, stemming from pressure to produce the latest state population totals for reapportioning Congress to the president by Dec.
 31 as required by federal law.